 Or, you may want to consider a completely different approach to scrip.
 Rather than it being an individual “tuition assistance” program, make it a Development program, where all the funds raised benefit the school, and can then be used as a source for need-based financial aid.
 This may eliminate potential scrutiny since the dollars associated with the scrip sale does not directly “inure” (there’s a Scrabble word for you) to the person that “earned” them.
 While your Generation X families (families of students in the upper grades of high school) will probably complain about this change (since they now have no direct benefit for their family), your Millennial families (with children in grades PK through 10 now) may think it’s great because it’s a way to make everyone work together to benefit the members of your school community.

 There are then two ways to offer this benefit:

 1) Scrip credits go directly to the school to build the fund which supplies need-based financial aid; or

 2) Scrip credits go directly to the school to help keep tuition at a reasonable and marketable level, while need-based funds come from other sources, such as the school’s annual appeal, major gifts or other Development constructs.

 For faith-based schools that still receive a “subsidy” or “investment” from their supporting parishes or churches, this can allow you to use parish or church support as need-based aid, and replace any type of across the board tuition reduction with income generated from the scrip program.
 Moving to one of these two options gets EVERYONE involved in making it a success.

-And when it comes to faith-based and private schools, building community is the first step to growing your school.
+And when it comes to faith-based schools, building community is an essential step to growing your school.